-Chinese Tech Giant Huawei Says Profits More Than Doubled In 2023
+Chinese tech giant Huawei says profits more than doubled in 2023

 The United States has sought to convince its allies to ban Huawei from their 5G networks, arguing that Beijing could use the group's products to monitor communications and data traffic.

-The European Commission ruled in June last year that Chinese telecom equipment suppliers -- including Huawei -- posed a security risk to the EU.
+In June last year, the European Commission ruled that Chinese telecom equipment suppliers -- including Huawei -- posed a security risk to the EU.

-Huawei's French offices were raided last month on suspicion of "improper behaviour", though no other details were immediately available.
+And last month, the French offices of Chinese telecoms giant Huawei were raided on suspicion of "improper behaviour", though no other details were immediately available.

 In response to the US curbs, Beijing has repeatedly slammed what it characterises as Washington's "abuse of the concept of national security to hobble Chinese companies" and "discriminatory and unfair practices".